chris-short/chrisshort.net/content/post/four-favorite-mac-screensavers/index.md

 ## fliqlo

+Welcome [padbury.app](https://padbury.app) visitor's!
+The Padbury Clock wasn't built by me and modern versions of macOS no longer support the old code.
+Instead, I recommend fliqlo as a modern replacement.
+Since running older code like Padbury Clock is potentially hazardous, I will no longer make a copy of it available (sorry, lawyers).

 ![Fliqlo](https://shortcdn.com/file/chrisshort/fliqlo.webp#center)

 Fliqlo is my new, go-to screensaver of choice for macOS. fliqlo is a simple yet elegant screensaver, Fashioned after old-school flip clocks, that will keep you updated continuously.